pymatchmaker/matchmaker/README.md

 Matchmaker currently supports the following alignment methods:

 - `"dixon"`: On-line time warping algorithm by S. Dixon (2005).
+Supports audio input only.
-- `"arzt"`: On-line time warping algorithm adapted from Brazier and Widmer (2020) (based on the work by Arzt et al. (2010))
+- `"arzt"`: On-line time warping algorithm adapted from Brazier and Widmer (2020) (based on the work by Arzt et al. (2010)).
+Supports audio input only.
 - `"hmm"`: Hidden Markov Model-based score follower by Cancino-Chacón et al. (2023), based on the state-space score followers by Duan et al. (2011) and Jiang and Raphael (2020).
+Supports MIDI input only.

 ## Features